jungxue/R2Git/README.md

 - Copy (clone) an existing repository onto your local drive.

 **Push**
-- Making the changes you have made locally (using git) available to the online repository (GitHub).
+- Making the changes, you have made locally (using git) available to the online repository (GitHub).

 **Pull**
 - Updating your local repository to the current version in the online repository.